MarkPearlCoZa/Blog_General/_posts/2019-07-19-What-to-look-for-when-hiring-a-graduate-software-developer.md

 The goal was to identify a candidate that would be contributing as soon as possible to the team that was also a good fit for the team.
 This process was used for experienced software engineers (people that had a couple of years under their belt) and was a 4 step process.
 We would look at:

-1) Cultural fit
+1) Cultural fit and software process mindset
 2) Technology competency
 3) Coding skills assessment
 4) Team fit

 Let me dig into what we covered at each step.

-### Cultural fit
+### Cultural fit and software process mindset

 Generally this would be an unscripted conversation.
 We would talk about what got them into software.
 What they look for in a team.
 Why they are leaving their current team / position.
 How they handle conflict.
 You get the idea.
-I would answer questions around our company values and how we see the world.
+We would also have a chat about team software processes.
+What does agile mean to them, when would you adopt a particular team process to making software (Scrum, Kanban, etc.) At the very end I would answer any questions around our company values and how we see the world or anything else they want to know about.

 ### Technology competency